-Cell Phones and Text Messaging in Schools
+Cell Phones and School Safety

 National School Safety and Security Services has received a number of inquiries after school shootings over the years asking if schools should allow and/or encourage students to carry cell phones in school as a tool for their safety during a school shooting or other crisis.
 Similar inquiries were received decades ago after the Columbine High School attack in 1999 and the September 2001 terrorist attacks on America.
 These inquiries and conversations continue today.